-7 Steps to Execute a Needs Analysis
+7 Steps to Execute a Project Needs Analysis

 Do you have plans to implement a new system or kick-off a major project within your business?
 From the start, it’s exciting to think how great this effort will positively impact the business.
 But hold-up on the congratulatory high-fives!
-If you don’t set up things right on the front end of the initiative, you’ll exceed your budget and schedule, and deflate team morale.
-Who’s got time – and money – for that?
+If you don’t set things up right on the front end of the initiative, you’ll exceed your budget and schedule, and deflate team morale.

-Ensure success in your project and perform a Needs Analysis.
+Ensure success in your project and perform a Project Needs Analysis.
 It is also often referred to as a Needs Assessment.
 This proven approach will maximize efficiency throughout your organization.

 The common factor is the development of people as a core principle.
-The Needs Analysis is critical to its success.
+The Project Needs Analysis is critical to its success.
 This phase can take 1-2 weeks, depending on the number of teams and team members involved.

 Step 1 – Identify an Executive Sponsor of the Project

-In addition, the executive sponsor offers “buy in” to the initiative as they provide direction, support, and the ability to fund the project.
+In addition, the executive sponsor offers “buy in” to the initiative.
+This is because they provide direction, support, and the ability to fund the project.
 With “stake in the game,” the project’s success is their success.

-In other words, the tentacles of the ERP system impacts the entire business.
+In other words, the tentacles of the ERP system impact the entire business.
 Realistically, without the full support of an executive sponsor, the opportunity for success is slim to none.
-Identify an executive sponsor before moving to Step 2 of the Needs Analysis.
+Identify an executive sponsor before moving to Step 2 of the Project Needs Analysis.

 Step 2 – Generate a Return on Investment (ROI) Model

 It’s important to outline the financial specifics for the impending project.
 The ROI model “makes the case” for the project by accomplishing two things: